Antimatter543/antimatter543.github.io/_posts/obsidian_copies/2023-04-23-a-tale-of-finite---images-of-babel.md

 modified_date: 2023-07-01
 publish: true
 tags: ['thoughts', 'exploratory']
+mathjax: true
 excerpt: Inside a simple construction of maths and (really big) numbers, we can find a photo of your first birthday, with your family surrounding you — even if nobody took that photo.
 Anyone can find anything about you, if only they knew were to look.
 Let's find out how!
-mathjax: true
+comments: true
 ---